Guardrails vs Other Withdrawal Strategies

 As for modeling inflation, it looks like the Spending Smile performs better than Stages.

 As for the withdrawal strategies, Guardrails won by a mile.
-Spend a minute with the numbers on the table.
-Ok.
+Please spend a minute with the numbers on the table.

-Next, we will look at the above in more detail to check out what’s under the hood and understand why that changed the data.
+Next, we will examine the above in more detail to understand what’s behind the scenes and why that changed the data.

 Models for Retirement Spending